What is a Push Button Switch?

 SPST (Single-pole, single-throw) switch has only got one output and one input.

-SPDT (Single-pole, double-throw) switches have three terminals, one common pin and two pins which contend for connection to the common.
+SPDT (Single-pole, double-throw) switches have three terminals, one common pin and two pins that contend for connection to the common.
 Most suited to devices selecting between two power sources.

 DPDT (Double-pole, double-throw) switches are essentially two SPDT switches that control two separate circuits and are switched together by one single actuator.